jes/scamp-cpu/doc/ISA.md

  * 2 trip through RAM with pre-/post- increment/decrement of pointer
  * 2 trip through RAM with pre-/post- increment/decrement of value

-We could consider "hiding" the Y register, so that it can always be clobbered without needing an excuse.
-And then the opcode space saved by removing instructions that store to Y can for example be used for instructions that instead fetch indirect values into Y. It would probably be worth writing some simple-ish programs in the instruction set as defined here and seeing if there are any obvious candidates for creating instructions that do the job of 2 at once.
+I wanted to "hide" the Y register, so that it can always be clobbered without needing an excuse.
+And then the opcode space saved by removing instructions that store to Y can for example be used for instructions that instead fetch indirect values into Y. Unfortunately, the implementation of the `xor` instruction only fits within 8 cycles if the operands are the X and Y registers.
+That means we also need instructions to load the Y register, and need to document what clobbers it.
+It's a bit inelegant, but mostly fine.
+Most code is written as if the Y register did not exist.

-Even if we don't hide "Y", it should be a point of philosophy that instructions will clobber the Y register in preference to the X register where there is a free choice.
+It is a point of philosophy in writing the microcode that instructions will clobber the Y register in preference to the X register where there is a free choice.

-Apart from instructions that do specifically require an i8h, we should flesh out the instruction set with all immediate values as i16, and then add optimised versions later for common operations.
+We can consider the `i8h` addresses (0xff00 ..
+0xffff) to be pseudo-registers, and make "r0" .. "r255" syntax for

-We could consider the i8h addresses to be "registers", and make a "r0" .. "r255" syntax for addressing them.
-So then instead of "add x, (0xff00)", you'd be able to write "add x, r0" and it all becomes much easier to read.
-It also clarifies the difference between the (i16) and (i8h) addressing modes, and we could potentially make the assembler warn if you use a (i16) that is in the top page.
+addressing them.
+So instead of "add x, (0xff00)", you can write "add x, r0" and it all becomes much easier to read.
+Where the same instruction syntax exists with both an `(i8h)` and `(i16)` argument, the assembler should (normally?) pick the `i8h` version where possible.

 ## Instruction table

-The instruction set is documented in table.html.
+The instruction set is documented in `doc/table.html`.

 It might be nice to add the hex representation of the microcode.